Skip to main content

 Types of radiculopathy

-The type of radiculopathy depends on where the affected nerve is along the spine.
-The nerve roots exit the spinal cord and run near the discs of the spine down to the rest of your body.
+There are different types of radiculopathy based on location of the affected nerve root.
+Nerve roots exit the spinal cord and run near the discs of the spine down to the rest of your body.
 The nerves then reach the limbs and send signals for movement and sensation to your arms and legs.
+The type of radiculopathy you have will depend on where the affected nerve is along the spine.

 What causes radiculopathy?